harun27/ocr-joplin-notes/README.md

 If you don't like docker, there is the manual installation option.
 If you already installed [rest_uploader](https://github.com/kellerjustin/rest-uploader) you probably almost setup already.
-All that is left is to install this scrip and setup the environment variables.
+All that is left is to install this script and setup the environment variables.

 ```shell
 pip install ocr-joplin-notes